apicomponents/jules/README.md

 ## get a node

-    $ jules location.json /city
+    $ jules get location.json city
     Boulder
-    $ jules location.json /city get
-    Boulder

 When a node contains a string, just the contents will be shown, with a newline added.
-To get the JSON form of the string:
+To get the JSON form of a string, use the `-j` flag:

-    $ jules location.json /city get-json
+    $ jules get -j location.json city
     "Boulder"

-## set a node
+## put a node

+Since `jules` is being designed for web developers it uses HTTP concepts.
+To replace a node with some content, use `put`:

+    $ jules location.json . put '{"city": "Boulder", "state": "CO"}'

+Update an existing node with `put`:

+    $ jules location.json put city Denver
-    $ jules location.json /
+    $ jules location.json get
     {
-      "city": "Boulder",
-      "state": "CO"
-    }

-Update an existing node with `set`:

-    $ jules location.json /city set Denver
-    $ jules location.json /
-    {
       "city": "Denver",
       "state": "CO"
     }

-Add a new node with `set`:
+Add a new node with `put`:

-    $ jules location.json /state set CO
-    $ jules location.json /country set US
+    $ jules location.json put country US
-    $ jules location.json /
+    $ jules location.json get
     {
       "city": "Denver",
       "state": "CO",
       "country": "US"
     }

-To use the argument as a string when it's valid JSON, use set-str:
+To use the argument as a string when it's valid JSON, use `-s`:

-    $ jules example.json
+    $ jules example.json get .
     {}
-    $ jules example.json foo set []
-    {
-      "foo": []
-    }
-    $ jules example.json bar set-str []
+    $ jules example.json bar put -s []
     {
       "foo": [],
       "bar": "[]"